mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 Maintaining a project with a few peers is wonderful because it's easier for people to take breaks and attend to their mental health.
 However, it's important to make people aware of your absence during vacations or illness.
-It's all of our jobs to make sure that someone is around to monitor things.
 A quick word to a colleague about an absence, expected or otherwise, can help to keep things running smoothly.

+*Many* OSS projects today have a single core maintainer.
+This is hard on them and hard on the project (solo-maintainers tend to quickly become gruff).
+This post is designed with this problem in mind.
+Hopefully as we develop a vocabulary and conversation around the administrative sides of maintenance it will become easier to identify and encourage these behaviors in new maintainers.

 ## Summary